3.3 EMTALA (Emergency Medical Treatment and Labor Act)

 Penalties and the Dumping Prohibition

-EMTALA violations are enforced by CMS and the OIG.
+EMTALA is enforced by CMS and the OIG.
 Consequences include:

-• Civil monetary penalties against the hospital and, separately, against responsible physicians.
+• Civil monetary penalties against the hospital and, separately, against responsible physicians (inflation-adjusted, in the tens of thousands per violation).

-• Termination of the hospital's Medicare provider agreement — an existential threat for most facilities.
+• Termination of the hospital's Medicare provider agreement — an existential threat for nearly any facility.

 Test Your Knowledge

 A patient arrives at a Medicare-participating hospital's emergency department with chest pain.
-The registration clerk tells the patient he must provide an insurance card and pay a $150 deposit before he can be seen.
+The registration clerk tells him he must provide an insurance card and pay a $150 deposit before he can be seen.
 Which law has been violated?

 A